hyperledger/aries-rfcs/concepts/0072-didcomm-best-practices/README.md

 developers the freedom to choose their own styles.
 However, we also want to avoid random variation that makes it hard to predict the correct form.
-Therefore, we try to stay idiomatic in the language we're using, and many of our tokens are defined to compare case-insensitive with punctuation omitted.
+Therefore, we try to stay idiomatic in the language we're using, and many of our tokens are defined to compare case-insensitive with punctuation omitted, so the differences melt away.
 This is the case with protocol names and message type names, for example; it means that you should interpret "TicTacToe" and "tic-tac-toe" and "ticTacToe" as being the same protocol.
-If you are writing a java class for it, by all means use "ticTacToe"; if you are writing CSS, by all means use "tic-tac-toe".
+If you are writing a java function for it, by all means use "ticTacToe"; if you are writing CSS, by all means use "tic-tac-toe".

 The community tries to use `snake_case` in JSON key names, even though camelCase is